 A small number of people will have complications from laser treatment that impair their central vision.
 That is why most people will be allowed to recover without treatment, if possible.

 When to Contact a Medical Professional

-Call your health care provider if your vision gets worse.
+Call your provider if your vision gets worse.

 There is no known prevention.
-Although there is a clear association with stress, there is no evidence that reducing stress has any benefit in preventing or treating central serous choroidopathy.
+Although there is a clear association with stress, there is no evidence that reducing stress can help prevent or treat central serous choroidopathy.

 Central serous retinopathy

 Pulido JS, Kitzmann AS, Wirostko WJ.
 Central serous chorioretinopathy.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 6.30.

 Roddy GW, Rosa RH, Jr. Pathology of the retina.
 In: Tasman W, Jaeger EA, eds.
 Duane's Foundations of Clinical Ophthalmology.
 Vol. 3.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2013:chap 13.

 Review Date 8/20/2016

 Updated by: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.